VenkateshLatchireddy/sky-task-management/README.md

 Users

 User 1:

-Username: user1

-Password: user123
+Username: user1            Password: user123

 Name: venky

 User 2:

-Username: user2

-Password: user123
+Username: user2            Password: user123

 Name: sky

-How to Use
+### How to use

 For Admin:

 Login with admin credentials

 Create new tasks using the form on the left